rmwesley/obu_dsrc_perso/README.md

 - iso3166
 - baudot

-Required dependencies for DM tests:
+Required dependencies for DM API tests:
 - azure-cosmos
+- aiohttp
+- requests_oauthlib

 # Rememeber to copy the `master_keys.json` file!
 TODO: Securely handle secrets instead of keeping them in plaintext on a json file!!